FlagAI-Open/FlagAI/README.md

 * PyTorch version >= 1.8.0
 * [Optional] For training/testing models on GPUs, you'll also need to install CUDA and NCCL

-To install FlagAI with pip:
+- To install FlagAI with pip:
 ```shell
 pip install -U flagai
 ```

-- To install FlagAI and develop locally:
+- [Optional] To install FlagAI and develop locally:

 ```shell
 git clone https://github.com/FlagAI-Open/FlagAI.git